awsdocs/amazon-chime-sdk-developer-guide/doc_source/meetings-sdk.md

 **Video**
 The media service group acts as a Selective Forwarding Unit \(SFU\) using a publish and subscribe model\.
 Each attendee can publish one video source, up to a total of 16 simultaneous videos per meeting\.
 Each attendee can also subscribe to all other videos in the meeting except for their own\.
 Video is sampled at a rate of 15 frames per second and encoded with a variable bitrate codec\.

-**Screen sharing**
+**Content sharing**
-The client application samples screen shares at a rate of 3 frames per second\.
-The media service group republishes the stream to screen share viewers as a stream of difference\-based macro blocks\.
+The client application can share audio and video content, such as screen captures or media files\.
+Each content share appears in the meeting as an additional attendee\.

 ## Amazon Chime SDK Quotas<a name="mtg-limits"></a>